PHONE - 508-672-6471TEXT - 508-672-6471

 Good home care supports long-lasting results.
 Brush twice daily with fluoride toothpaste, floss once daily, and limit frequent snacking on sugary foods or drinks.
 Regular checkups allow monitoring of older restorations and early detection of new decay.

 Tooth-colored fillings are ideal for front teeth and visible areas.
-Composite vs amalgam is a common decision for molars; dentist will consider size, moisture control, and longevity when recommending the best option.
+Composite vs amalgam is a common decision for molars; General Dentist will consider size, moisture control, and longevity when recommending the best option.

 We can't wait to see you!